terencelanfranc/First-Repo/README.md

 # First-Repo

-I have had curry on the moon which are far superior to earth curry
+I have had curry on the moon which is far superior to earth curry